okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ### How to prepare your integration instance for testing

-To prepare you app integration instance for testing, you need to execute the following test cases:
+To prepare your app integration instance for testing, you need to execute the following test cases:

 1. As the customer admin persona, [generate the integration instance](#generate-the-instance-for-the-idp-flow).
 2. As the customer admin persona, [assign test users to the integration instance](#assign-test-users-to-your-integration-instance).